bobfoster/peggen/README.md

   can alter the plain meaning of rules you only think you understand - so in balance, we left it out.

-- No, it wouldn't be had to make peggen generate grammars in any language.
+- No, it wouldn't be hard to make peggen generate grammars in any language.
 Didn't have the need.
 Feel free to tackle it.

 - Yes, it is possible to describe peggen grammars in peggen.
 In fact, I once bootstrapped peggen so that it generated its own parser.
   This was definitely NOT the simplest thing that could work (!) so I abandoned it.

+  Bob Foster
+  July 29, 2012